SPS-SIPS/SIPS.Connect/Readme.md

 #### POST `/api/v1/incoming`

 **Description:**
-Processes received ISO 20022 messages into `CB_PaymentRequest` JSON objects and forwards them to your API via the designated callback links.
+Processes received ISO 20022 (pacs.008) and parses them into `CB_PaymentRequest` JSON objects and forwards them to your API via the designated callback links.

 **Request:**